adityabhardwaj011/PII_redaction_from_text_and_pdf/README.md

 - ✅ README.md with documentation
 - ✅ Test files (7 sample files in `test_files/`)
 - ✅ Scope of work document
-- ⏳ Loom video (to be recorded)

-## 🤝 Contributing

-This is an assignment project, but feedback and suggestions are welcome!

-## 📄 License

 This project is created for the Value AI Labs assignment.